Lizzy-Ben/Diabetes-Health-Insights/EDA.md

 - Most individuals fall between 80 and 140 mg/dL, which is typical for fasting glucose.
 - A few extreme values above 180 mg/dL indicate possible undiagnosed diabetes or poor glycemic control.
 - The presence of zeros suggests missing or unrecorded glucose measurements.
 **Insight:**
 - Glucose levels vary widely across the population, with a notable portion showing elevated values linked to higher diabetes risk.
 #### Blood Pressure
 - Blood pressure (Diastolic) is moderately right-skewed.
 - Most values cluster between 60 and 90 mmHg, which is within normal to slightly elevated range.
-- Several zero or near-zero values reflect missing or invalid clinical measurements.
 - Outliers above 100 mmHg indicate potential hypertension.
 **Insight:**
-While the majority fall in normal ranges, the dataset contains questionable zero readings and a small number of hypertensive cases.
+While the majority fall in normal ranges, the dataset contains a small number of hypertensive cases.
 ### BMI
 - BMI is fairly normally distributed, with a slight right skew.
 - Most individuals have a BMI between 25 and 35, representing overweight to obese categories.
 - Outliers above 50 indicate severe obesity.
 - The distribution highlights high obesity prevalence in this population.
 **Insight:**
 - BMI trends show that excess body weight is common, reinforcing its role as a major diabetes risk factor.
 ### Insulin
 - Insulin has the heaviest right skew among all variables.
 - A large concentration of values lies below 100 µU/mL.
 - Many individuals have insulin = 0, indicating missing or uncollected laboratory data.
 - Extreme outliers range from 200 to 800+ µU/mL, which is far beyond typical clinical ranges.
 **Insight:**
 - Insulin values require careful preprocessing due to extreme skewness and biologically improbable outliers.